DGAMECRAFTER/ArithBinator/README.md

 - Thank you for supporting the project!

 ## About
 **ArithBinator** is designed to make arithmetic and binary calculations easy and intuitive.
-It is developed by Divan, and the current version is **1.0**.
+It is developed by Divan Ezadin, and the current version is **1.1**.
 For more information, visit the [official GitHub repository](https://github.com/DGAMECRAFTER/ArithBinator).

 ## License
 This project is licensed under a custom non-commercial license.